Southern Illinois University

 They say that aging scientists commonly turn to history or philosophy.

 As my retirement approached, I introduced a seminar/discussion course on the history of ideas in biology, hoping to engage students with the epistemology underlying reliable scientific knowledge.
-For one of my last publications (in 2012), I very intentionally collected historical examples, gleaned from several of the leading lights of evolutionary genetics, to illustrate how faulty epistemology had warped our current understanding of mutation.
+For one of my last publications before retirement (in 2012), I very intentionally collected historical examples, gleaned from several of the leading lights of evolutionary genetics, to illustrate how faulty epistemology had warped our current understanding of mutation.

 * * * * * * *